zhugchzo/dl_occurrence_tipping/README.md

    python ./empirical_test/test_empirical_data/empirical_sum.py
    ```

-   **If using your own data, it is important to detrend it using a Lowess filter with span 0.20 and perform the two preprocessing matters mentioned above.**
+   The results of predictions will be exported to the directory `./results/`. **If using your own data, it is important to detrend it using a Lowess filter with span 0.20 and perform the two preprocessing matters mentioned above.**

 # Data sources